EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Decode message_1 (see {{CBOR}}).

-* Verify that the cipher suite SUITE is supported and that no prior cipher suites in SUITES_U are supported.
+* Verify that the selected cipher suite is supported and that no prior cipher suites in SUITES_U are supported.

 * Validate that there is a solution to the curve definition for the given x-coordinate X_U.

 * Pass UAD_1 to the application.

 If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.
-If V does not support the cipher suite SUITE, then SUITES_V MUST include one or more supported cipher suites.
-If V does not support the cipher suite SUITE, but supports another cipher suite in SUITES_U, then SUITES_V MUST include the first supported cipher suite in SUITES_U.
+If V does not support the selected cipher suite, then SUITES_V MUST include one or more supported cipher suites.
+If V does not support the selected cipher suite, but supports another cipher suite in SUITES_U, then SUITES_V MUST include the first supported cipher suite in SUITES_U.

 ## EDHOC Message 2